FernandoNobel/sbml2dae/README.md

 SBML2dae provides a simple command-line interface to export SBML models into Matlab code.

-Go to the examples folder in this the repository and use the following command:
+Go to the examples folder in this repository and use the following command:
 ```
 sbml2dae export ex01_simple_gene_expression.xml
 ```